minetest/contentdb/app/flatpages/help/appealing_page.md

 a user sees before clicking on your package.
 Make sure it's possible to tell what a thumbnail is when it's small.

-For a preview of what your package will look like inside Minetest, see Edit Package > Screenshots.
+For a preview of what your package will look like inside Luanti, see Edit Package > Screenshots.

 ## Screenshots